Flipkart: 2007–2010: Start-up phase

+2011–2014: Growth, mergers and acquisitions

 In 2011, Flipkart acquired the digital distribution business Mime360.com and the digital content library of the Bollywood portal Chakpak.
-Following the acquisition, Flipkart launched their DRM-free online music store Flyte in 2012.
+Following the acquisition, Flipkart launched its DRM-free Digital music store Flyte in 2012.
 Due to competition from free streaming sites, Flyte was unsuccessful and shut down in June 2013.
+Mime360 was a content distributor that used HTTP-based encryption technology that allows for fast and secure data delivery.
+It distributed music, media and games using its distribution platform.

+In 2012 Flipkart acquired Letsbuy, an online electronics retailer.

+In 2014, Flipkart was the exclusive Indian retailer several smartphones, including the Moto G, the Moto E, the Xiaomi Mi 3, and the Redmi 1S and Redmi Note.

-With its eyes on India's retail market, Flipkart acquired Letsbuy, an online electronics retailer, in 2012, and Myntra, an online fashion retailer, for US$280 million in May 2014.
-Myntra continues to operate alongside Flipkart as a standalone subsidiary focusing on separate market segments.
+Flipkart acquired Myntra, an online fashion retailer, for US$280 million in May 2014.
+As of 2018, Myntra continues to operate alongside Flipkart as a standalone subsidiary focusing on separate market segments.

-In February 2014, Flipkart partnered with Motorola Mobility to be the exclusive Indian retailer of its Moto G smartphone.
-Motorola also partnered with Flipkart on the Moto E, a phone targeted primarily towards emerging markets such as India.
-High demand for the phone following its midnight launch on 14 May caused the Flipkart website to crash.
-Flipkart subsequently held exclusive Indian launches for other smartphones, including the Xiaomi Mi 3 in July 2014 (whose initial release of 10,000 devices sold out in around 5 seconds), and the Redmi 1S and Redmi Note in late 2014.

 On 6 October 2014, coinciding with the company's anniversary and the Diwali season, Flipkart held a major sale that it promoted as "Big Billion Day".
 The event generated a surge of traffic, selling US$100 million worth of goods in 10 hours.
 The event received criticism via social media over technical issues experienced during the event and stock shortages.

+In 2014, Flipkart invested in mobile payment platform Ngpay and shuttered its own payment platform Payzippy by merging it with Ngpay.

+2015–2018

 In April 2015, Flipkart acquired Appiterate, a Delhi-based mobile marketing automation firm.
 Flipkart stated that it would use Appiterate's technology to enhance its mobile services.
-In December 2015, Flipkart purchased a minority stake in the digital mapping provider MapmyIndia.

-In October 2015, Flipkart reprised the Big Billion Days event as a multi-day event exclusive to the Flipkart app.
+In October 2015, Flipkart reprised the "Big Billion Day" sale as a multi-day event known as "Big Billion Days", which would be exclusive to the Flipkart mobile app.
 Flipkart bolstered its supply chain and introduced more fulfillment centers to meet customer demand.
 Flipkart achieved a gross merchandise volume of US$300 million during the event, with the largest volumes coming from fashion sales and the largest value coming from mobiles.

+In December 2015, Flipkart purchased a stake of around 34% (at a deal of around $260 million) in the digital mapping provider MapmyIndia.
+The company also invested in the UPI mobile payments startup PhonePe same year.
+The two entities, PhonePe and Flipkart, separated as two different companies later.
-In 2016, Flipkart acquired the online fashion retailer Jabong.com from Rocket Internet for US$70 million and the UPI mobile payments startup PhonePe.
-In 2022, when PhonePe moved its entire base to India, Flipkart separated the ownership of PhonePe and shareholders in India and Singapore and the respective shareholders purchased shares of PhonePe's India entity directly.
-It was announced that a cash payout of approximately $700 Mn was to the former and current employees who were holding PhonePe's shares.

-In January 2017, Flipkart made a US$2 million investment in TinyStep, a parenting information startup.
+In 2016, Flipkart acquired the online fashion retailer Jabong.com from Rocket Internet for US$70 million and in January 2017, Flipkart made a US$2 million investment in TinyStep, a parenting information startup.